Coalburn Miners Welfare Gala Day 2025: A case study

 In response to the disbanding of the longstanding committee, a new group of seven volunteers formed in October 2024 to ensure the event's continuation.
 Despite their limited experience in organising an event of this scale, the committee brought together a diverse range of skills and expertise from across the membership.

-Gala Day delivery
+The Gala Day

 The Gala Day featured an exciting and varied programme of activities designed to appeal to all ages.
 The day began with a village parade that included hired entertainment and a special entry celebrating the Coalburn Miners Welfare's 100th birthday.